Harol-Higuera/ios-design-patterns/ios_design_patterns.md

 11 | Which pattern should we use to support for in looping? | Iterator Pattern 12 | What happens to view controllers in MVVM? | View Controllers still exists in MVVM but the role is minimized.
 13 | What is the purpose of the subject in the observer pattern? | The subject is the object that is observed for changes.
+14 | When should we use the prototype pattern? | To enable an object to be copyable.